-Welcome to our Christmas Decor Home Tour for 2018…
+Welcome to our annual Christmas Decor Home Tour…

 I feel like there is no possible way that Christmas is here again.
 I mean, really.
 When I took out the Christmas decorations this year, there were still boxes sitting outside the attic from LAST year that didn’t get put away yet.
 This is madness guys.
 Life is happening at warp speed.

 A big THANK YOU to the wonderful family who owns and operated Lynch Creek Farm in Washington State.
 They host this annual home tour, along with the talented women (Christy and Amy) at 11 Magnolia Lane and Jenny of Evolution of Style.
 Each year, they put together an amazing group of homes for you to tour, plus mine 😳.

 *This post contains affiliate links.
 Please read our full disclosure policy here.*